 Working as a professional anthropologist usually requires at least a graduate degree.
 An undergraduate degree in anthropology, however, provides a solid foundation from which to pursue a career.
-Graduates with a degree in anthropology have pursued graduate school for and/or secured positions in:
+Graduates with a degree in anthropology have pursued graduate school for and/or secured positions as:

 |Anthropologist||Cultural affairs director||Market researcher|

 The anthropology major is a liberal arts program that stresses marketable skills such as